The best takeaway POS systems for SMEs in 2025

 How we test takeaway POS systems

-We then tested the POS systems against the six categories we determined were the most crucial to a successful takeaway business.
-These six criteria were then given individual weightings based on their importance, to ensure the results were as helpful to our readers as possible.
+The POS systems were tested against the six categories we determined were the most crucial to a successful takeaway business.
+These six criteria were then given individual weightings based on their importance, to ensure that the results were as helpful to our readers as possible.

 In order of importance, these categories were:

-• Usability: takeaway businesses often have to move at a rapid pace, so you don’t want to be stuck with an obtuse system that’s going to slow down your staff.
-We conducted actual, hands-on user testing, to find out how user friendly the POS system is.
+• Usability (30%): takeaway businesses often have to move at a rapid pace, so you don’t want to be stuck with an obtuse system that’s going to slow down your staff.
+We conducted actual hands-on user testing, to find out how user friendly the POS system is.

-• Cost: we find out if you’re getting a good deal or not.
+• Pricing (20%): we find out if you’re getting a good deal or not.
 Including monthly costs, transaction fees and hardware pricing.

-• Help and support: we analyse what avenues of support are available, and how effective they are.
+• Help and support (15%): we analyse what avenues of support are available, and how effective they are.

-• Hardware: we look at the range of POS terminals and accessories are that are offered by the provider.
+• Hardware (5%): we look at the range of POS terminals and accessories that are offered by the provider.

-• Customer score: we also research competitor reviews, online comments and then combine this with the thoughts of our own participants to gauge how likely people are to recommend the POS system.
+• Reputation (5%): we also research competitor reviews, online comments and then combine these with the thoughts of our own participants to gauge how likely people are to recommend the POS system.

 Need a takeaway POS quote?